 Taking into account your customers’ feedback… that’s what AfterShokz is doing and that’s why they released their new AfterShokz Aeropex Mini.
 Some people were looking for the likes of a smaller Aeropex, similar to what we had in the AferShokz Titanium era.
-The titanium also had a normal and a mini version.
+AfterShokz Titanium also had a normal and a mini version.
 The Aeropex Mini has all the features of the high-end and high-quality Aeropex, only the frame is a bit smaller.
-The release is now surprise for us because these headphones were for the first time presented on CES 2020 beginning of this year.
+The release date is still a big question mark for us.
+These headphones were presented for the first time on CES 2020 beginning of this year.

 Head size…differs from one person to another.
-Although the Aeropex was intended to suit them all, AfterShokz did get some feedback of people the frame at the back was slightly too long.
-AfterShokz took away this feedback and developed a new shorter Aeropex featuring all the magnificent features and functionalities of the globally admired and loved Aeropex.
+Although the Aeropex was intended to suit them all, some people still complained.
+AfterShokz did get some feedback of people the frame at the back was slightly too long.
+AfterShokz took away this feedback and developed a new shorter Aeropex.
+Without of course ignoring all the magnificent features and functionalities of the globally admired and loved Aeropex.

 So 8 hours of battery life, a waterproof IP 67 construction (submersible for max 30 minutes up to one meter depth) and of course the premium pitch bone conduction 2.0+ technology which makes AfterShokz the best of the bone conduction class.
 The only difference is the size of the frame.
 The smaller Aeropex has a frame which is 0.5 inch (1,27 cm) smaller.